But before I share the tool with you, I’d like to share a story. My story.

 My first professional gig was at CareerBuilder.com, a big company, where I wrote high-performing job ads.
 I did that for about 18 months, then accepted a staff writer position at a smaller digital agency, where I continued to cut my copywriting teeth, honing the craft for a little over two and a half years.

-Today, I create content for Workplace Systems, a tremendous SaaS company with offices all over the world.
+Today, I create content for WorkForce Software, a SaaS company with a penchant for employee engagement.
 I love what I do.
 I love writing.
 And I fully acknowledge how lucky I am to create for a living.

 That said, it’s been a long road.
 None of this happened over night.